-This guide is for those who are looking to purchase a Campervan or create their own Conversion, but don't know where to start.
+This guide is for those looking to purchase a Campervan or create their own Conversion but don't know where to start.
 Choosing, designing and converting your Campervan can be a pretty overwhelming process.

 We've put together this guide to break down the key elements of the conversion process.
-Flagging key questions you need to ask yourself along the way.
+Flagging key questions to ask yourself along the way.